 - a.
 For identical-weight pieces, mailers must apply these methods: - 1.
 Pieces weighing 1.92 ounces (0.12 pound) or less must be prepared using the 125-piece minimum. - 2.
-Pieces weighing more than 1.92 ounces must be prepared using the 15-pound minimum. - For nonidentical-weight pieces, mailers must apply either one of these methods: - The minimum that applies to the average piece weight for the entire mailing is used.
+Pieces weighing more than 1.92 ounces must be prepared using the 15-pound minimum. - b.
+For nonidentical-weight pieces, mailers must apply either one of these methods: - 1.
+The minimum that applies to the average piece weight for the entire mailing is used.
 The net weight of the mailing is divided by the number of pieces, and the resulting average single-piece weight is used to determine whether the 125-piece or 15-pound minimum applies. - 2.
-The actual piece count or mail weight for each sack is used, if documentation can be provided with the mailing that shows for each sack the number of pieces and the total weight. - c.
-The accompanying postage statement must indicate whether the 125-piece minimum, the 15-pound minimum, or both minimums are applied.
+The actual piece count or mail weight for each sack is used, if documentation can be provided with the mailing that shows for each sack the number of pieces and the total weight.